 Enter as a long-term capital gain on line 9, column (f), the total capital gain distributions paid during the year, regardless of how long the estate or trust held its investment.
 This amount is shown in box 2a of Form 1099-DIV.
 If there is an amount in box 2b of Form 1099-DIV, include that amount on line 9, column (g).
-If there is an amount in box 2c, include that amount on line 2 of the Qualified 5-Year Gain Worksheet on page 33 if you are required to complete line 27 of Schedule D. If there is an amount in box 2d, include that amount on line 11 of the Unrecaptured Section 1250 Gain Worksheet on page 31 if you are required to complete line 15b of Schedule

-D, column (2).
-If there is an amount in box 2e, see Exclusion of Gain on Qualified Small Business (QSB) Stock on page 29.
+If there is an amount in box 2c, include that amount on line 5 of the Qualified 5-Year Gain Worksheet on page 32 if you are required to complete line 15c, column (2) of Schedule D. If there is an amount in box 2d, include that amount on line 11 of the Unrecaptured Section 1250 Gain Worksheet on page 33 if you are required to complete line 15d, column (2) of Schedule D. If there is an amount in box 2e, see Exclusion of Gain on Qualified Small Business (QSB) Stock on page 30.